princecharming24hrs/cybermyke/README.md

 - APPROACH
-  Step 1 Setup the Router with different ip routers for different departments step 2 setup a DHCP server that will access ip addresses and also setup different ip segments for different departments setp 3 setup a web server
+  Step 1 Setup the Router with different ip routers for different departments Step 2 setup a DHCP server that will access ip addresses and also setup different ip segments for different departments Step 3 setup a web server
   setup access list for web server

 - TACTICS